 When I was young, I had the same thoughts about retirement – a long-term vacation to paradise in the tropics.

-When my grandfather retired, everything has changed.
+When my grandfather retired, her small business is good. everything has changed.
 Everyone was in shock on how my saint of a grandmother suddenly demanded divorce after 58 years of marriage.
 She was evidently distressed.

 Apparently, few talks about the rough changes retirement bring to elderly couples.
 In fact, it can strain relationships and even break marriages.
 In 2017, the Pew Research Center revealed that the so-called “grey divorce” has risen by 50% over the past 25 years.